 For this cupcake I started with a basic vanilla recipe from my little Royal Caribbean Cupcake Cupboard cookbook, but instead of using all-purpose flour I used a slightly higher volume (same weight) of White Lily and increased the amount of vanilla.

 To get rounded tops, I added the eggs very slowly, and started the cupcakes in a hot 400 degree oven.
 I guess the little tricks worked because I did get nicely rounded tops.
-They’re not as velvety as Martha Stewart’s Yellow Buttermilk Cupcakes, but they have less buttermilk and egg flavor, which might be a plus for people who want more vanilla flavor and less egg (kids/Fuzz!).
-That’s all very subjective, of course.
+They didn't have much buttermilk and egg flavor, which might be a plus for people who want more vanilla flavor and less egg (kids/Fuzz!).
+That's all very subjective, of course.
 Cupcakes are subjective, in general.
-These last three recipes all contain buttermilk and are fairly simple and don’t contain extra egg yolks, but some of my other favorite yellow cupcake recipes are worth trying, too.
+These last three recipes all contain buttermilk and are fairly simple and don't contain extra egg yolks, but some of my other favorite yellow cupcake recipes are worth trying, too.

 Vanilla Buttermilk Cupcakes